 - Results from a recent hearing test (if available)

 Based on the results of your child’s evaluation, language therapy may be recommended.
 During treatment the speech-language pathologist may work on:

 Depending on your child’s age and abilities, activities may be completed during play or in more structured ways such as seated at a table.
-We also offer speech-language groups to help children use their new skills with their peers.

 At Children’s, we believe that it is very important for families to be involved in all aspects of their child’s care.
 Depending on the child’s needs, parents are encouraged to view the sessions via monitors, observation mirrors, or in the therapy room.
 In addition, your child’s speech-language pathologist will discuss progress, provide worksheets for home practice, and demonstrate beneficial therapy techniques to ensure maximum benefit is received from therapy.